4 Reasons Why Data Center Uptime is Vital for the Internet of Things

 The Internet of Things (IoT) has quickly gone from a novel concept to an emerging reality.
-With Gartner anticipating more than 20 billion IoT devices in use by 2020, organizations are already implementing the technology across a broad range of products and services.
-The rapid proliferation of IoT devices is also driving a push toward edge computing, which greatly expands the possibilities of what IoT architecture can accomplish.
+With Gartner anticipating more than 20 billion IoT edge devices in use by 2020, organizations are already implementing the technology across a broad range of products and services.
+The rapid proliferation of IoT devices is also driving a push toward edge computing, which greatly expands the possibilities of what IoT companies can accomplish.

-From autonomous vehicles with sensors analyzing traffic conditions to kitchen appliances recording power usage patterns, IoT devices of all shapes, sizes, and purposes will be gathering a lot of data in the years to come.
+From autonomous vehicles with sensors analyzing traffic conditions to kitchen appliances recording power usage patterns, IoT edge devices of all shapes, sizes, and purposes will be gathering a lot of data in the years to come.
 How much data?
 Industry estimates vary, but the total amount could exceed 800 zettabytes (1 zettabyte equals about 1 trillion gigabytes) per year by 2021.
-Even if that estimate is on the high side, the amount of data generated by IoT architecture will grow exponentially rather than linearly, meaning that each year will put additional strain on data management resources.
+Even if that estimate is on the high side, the amount of data gathered by IoT companies will grow exponentially rather than linearly, meaning that each year will put additional strain on data management resources.

-Much of the data being sent back to data centers (about 80% of it) will be unstructured, meaning that it does not have a specified, easily read format.
+Much of the data being sent back to data centers (about 80 percent of it) will be unstructured, meaning that it does not have a specified, easily read format.
 To derive meaningful insights from this data, organizations will need to use cognitive, AI-driven technology.
 These powerful machine learning tools can sift through mountains of unstructured data to find actionable information, but they need massive amounts of processing and power resources to do it.
-Data centers will be crucial to this analysis because they can provide scalable services to companies that otherwise couldn’t afford to infest in the necessary infrastructure for big data analytics.
+Data centers will be crucial to this analysis because they can provide scalable services to companies that otherwise couldn’t afford to invest in the necessary infrastructure for big data analytics.

 With data centers becoming so involved with the day-to-day collection, storage, and processing of IoT data, organizations need to know that they’ll be able to access those assets whenever they need them.
 If data centers can’t deliver high uptime reliability, they risk putting their clients’ businesses in jeopardy or making them fall behind their faster moving competitors.
 The ability to derive strategic insights from unstructured data will be a key differentiator for many companies in the years to come, so if their data center is consistently experiencing downtime, they will not be able to keep pace with the competition.

-For all the talk about how IoT devices will change people’s everyday lives, it’s actually machines which may stand to benefit most.
+For all the talk about how IoT edge devices will change people’s everyday lives, it’s actually machines which may stand to benefit most.
 Machine-to-machine (M2M) workloads in which machines are the primary consumers of services are already increasing as IoT architecture spreads across a variety of industries.
 The manufacturing industry, in particular, is already seeing tremendous returns on its early investment in IoT, which helps equipment to operate more efficiently while boosting both productivity and reliability.
-As IoT devices and sensors continue to develop, automation is sure to spread to other industries as organizations push to implement more competitive, efficient processes and reduce their IT footprint.
+As IoT edge devices and sensors continue to develop, automation is sure to spread to other industries as organizations push to implement more competitive, efficient processes and reduce their IT footprint.

 But all that automation doesn’t come without risks.
 When things go wrong, companies can be left vulnerable and unable to react to changes.
 Data center downtime could not only cost these organizations financially, but also cause tremendous damage to their brand.
-If customers can’t get their IoT-driven services to function properly due to a data center outage, they’re not going to be interested in hearing the particulars of the problem.
+If customers can’t get their IoT edge devices to function properly due to a data center outage, they’re not going to be interested in hearing the particulars of the problem.
 Organizations can’t risk losing customers over frequent downtime, so it will be vital for them to partner with data centers with a proven track record of delivering consistently high levels of uptime.

-As IoT devices proliferate, companies need to think beyond the devices themselves and take a close look at the networks they rely upon.
+When considering their IoT strategies, companies need to think beyond the devices themselves and take a close look at the networks they rely upon.
 By identifying reliable data centers with high uptime SLAs, these organizations can help protect themselves from the looming threat of network and server outages.
-With edge computing practices sure to become a big part of IoT architecture, data centers must continue to adapt to a rapidly changing world.As IoT devices proliferate, companies need to think beyond the devices themselves and take a close look at the networks they rely upon.
-By identifying reliable data centers with high uptime SLAs, these organizations can help protect themselves from the looming threat of network and server outages.
-With edge computing practices sure to become a big part of IoT architecture, data centers must continue to adapt to a rapidly changing wo
+With edge computing framework sure to become a big part of IoT strategies, data centers must continue to adapt to a rapidly changing world.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.